EU calls for ban on Arctic oil and gas drilling

 To further enhance its influence in the region, the EU reiterated its application for official observer status at the Arctic Council, a governing body consisting of eight member states, including Canada, Iceland, Norway, Russia, and the US, as well as EU members Denmark, Finland, and Sweden.

+Sessions are held in Reykjavik from 14 October until Saturday 16 October.

+EU was turned down as observer to Arctic Council in the past.

-If admitted, the EU could participate in meetings and collaborate directly with Arctic nations, although it would not be able to cast votes.
+If admitted, the EU - as the only international organisation - could participate in meetings and collaborate directly with Arctic nations, although it would not be able to cast votes.